Live with an American Family and learn English quickly

 How can I pay?
 Do I have to pay upon the application?

-You pay the homestay fee directly to the school when you arrive.
-You can pay with either cash, credit card, or check drawn at a US bank.
+You pay the homestay fee directly to the school when you pay your tuition.

 What type of family does Language Skills provide?